 How I Afford to Travel: Staying at Home in Between Trips

 I stay at home with my parents, in the house I grew up in, whenever I am home.
 My parents are incredibly supportive and have become appreciative of the time I’m home since I started traveling two years ago.
 Mum is an absolute goddess and makes me amazing food, and my dad (although militarily ingrained to expect a stable career from his daughter) has finally come around to my lifestyle and worries much less about my well-being after I have proven my abilities to sustain myself.
 My mother did something similar with her life when she was in her twenties, so I blame it on her!
 More about my parents later.

 How I Afford to Travel: Budget Airlines / Bussing

 I get from point A to B in the cheapest way possible, which is usually by bus.
 If it’s by air, its RyanAir or its sketchy international equivalent.
 I try to have a carry-on only when applicable, and pack snacks for the plane always.

 So for my entire time blogging, I have been reluctant, almost guilty to tell the world about these two things because I’m so passionate about making travel accessible to everyone.
 But now it’s time I finally tell you guys about two massive things that enable my lifestyle.
+These things are pretty big components in how I afford to travel, or how i am able to travel.
 But before you immediately attribute everything to just these two things, realize that it’s a massive combination of everything I have mentioned and that I most likely would have found a way to live this lifestyle with or without these things.